UmayrNordien/vue_movie_app/README.md

 ## Summary 📝

-As each piece of the puzzle fell into place, the app emerged as a fully functional and user-friendly marvel.
-Guided by meticulous steps, the journey encompassed a range of features, from secure user authentication to intuitive movie search, comprehensive information presentation, and the captivating feature of movie rating.
+Secure user authentication to basic movie search, movie information, and a  movie rating feature .

 ----------------------------------
 # Project Challenges and Solutions